Aliases for ANO1 Gene

 ANO1 (Anoctamin 1) is a Protein Coding gene.
-Diseases associated with ANO1 include Frontal Sinus Cancer and Frontal Sinus Squamous Cell Carcinoma.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Neuroscience.
+Diseases associated with ANO1 include Gastric Leiomyoma and Colon Leiomyosarcoma.
+Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and intracellular calcium activated chloride channel activity.
 An important paralog of this gene is ANO2.

 UniProtKB/Swiss-Prot Summary for ANO1 Gene

 Calcium-activated chloride channel (CaCC) which plays a role in transepithelial anion transport and smooth muscle contraction.
 Required for the normal functioning of the interstitial cells of Cajal (ICCs) which generate electrical pacemaker activity in gastrointestinal smooth muscles.
 Acts as a major contributor to basal and stimulated chloride conductance in airway epithelial cells and plays an important role in tracheal cartilage development.